Sixtey7/ScoreTrackerAng2/README.md

 # ScoreTrackerAng2
-This is a really crappy agricola score calculator written as an experiment in learning Typescript.
+This is a really crappy agricola score calculator written as an experiment in learning Angular 2 and Typescript.